 - Hamburger Soup

-Gluten-free Homemade Chicken Noodle Soup is ready in under 30 minutes and made with fridge and pantry staples.
+Gluten free Homemade Chicken Noodle Soup is ready in under 30 minutes and made with fridge and pantry staples.
+The recipe has been in my family for generations!

 - 1 Tablespoon extra virgin olive oil